wintoncode/Winton.DomainModelling.AspNetCore/README.md

 Problem details is formally documented in [RFC 7807](https://tools.ietf.org/html/rfc7807).
 More information about how the fields should be used can be found there.

-It is likely that every action method in the API is going to need to perform this error mapping.
-This is to maintain a loose coupling between API layer and domain model.
+In order to maintain a loose coupling between the API layer and the domain model each action method should know how to map any kind of domain error.
-As otherwise each API action method would need to know all the possible error types that might be returned from a given domain call.
-To achieve this it is we could define a function that does this mapping for us and then use it throughout.
+To achieve this we could define a function that does this mapping for us and then use it throughout.
 For example:

 ```csharp